Preparing to work in Schools (Teaching Assistant Pathway) - Level 1

 Additional Non-Qualification-Based Entry Requirements:

-• DBS Check: While a DBS check is not required for enrolment on the course, it is essential for those seeking employment working with children and young people.
-This check is usually arranged through placement or employment.
+- DBS Check: While a DBS check is not required for enrolment on the course.
+However, it is essential for those seeking employment working with children and young people.
+This check is typically arranged through your employer or placement provider.

 Qualification obtained